OpenGVLab/InternImage/detection/README.md

-# InternImage for Object Detection
+# InternImage for Object Detection and Instance Segmentation

-This folder contains the implementation of the InternImage for object detection.
+This folder contains the implementation of the InternImage for object detection and instance segmentation.

 Our detection code is developed on top of [MMDetection v2.28.1](https://github.com/open-mmlab/mmdetection/tree/v2.28.1).